Benefits of the Diamond Model

 If we make reading great literature a habit – by reading daily and discussing their ideas – we help them to see the merits of reading.
 Reading is not just about reading what you enjoy: it’s about expanding your world and being brave.

-In a future newsletter I will write about an opportunity aimed at increasing student participation and self-confidence for our girls at Calrossy.
+In the future, I will write about an opportunity aimed at increasing student participation and self-confidence for our girls at Calrossy.

 Gender Specific Education: Improving Girl’s participation in TAS (Technological and Applied Studies)